-In non-equilibrium process, we have (\ref{thermodynamic formula2}) as a relation directly corresponding to the thermodynamic relation in the equilibrium thermodynamics.
+In non-equilibrium processes, we have (\ref{thermodynamic formula2}) as a relation directly corresponding to the thermodynamic relation in the equilibrium thermodynamics.

-The formulation (\ref{thermodynamic formula2}) means that, in general non-equilibrium thermodynamic process, in addition to the average energy $\bar{E}^{(1)}$, we should treat the each statistical properties $\bar{E}^{(n)}\equiv\langle E^n \rangle $ of $E$ as \emph{independent} macroscopic thermodynamic variables.
+The formulation (\ref{thermodynamic formula2}) means that, in general non-equilibrium thermodynamic processes, in addition to the average energy $\bar{E}^{(1)}$, we should treat each statistical property $\bar{E}^{(n)}\equiv\langle E^n \rangle $ of $E$ ($n=2,3,\dots$) as an \emph{independent} macroscopic thermodynamic variable.
 Also, to describe the mechanical interaction with the external environment, we should treat the new $\bar{E}^{(n)}$-corresponding forces $\bar{F}^{(n)}_{i}$ defined by (\ref{definition of F^(n)}) in addition to the conventional force $\bar{F}^{(1)}_{i}= - \frac{\partial \langle E \rangle}{\partial a_i} $.
-In this case, the thermal characteristic of the system is completely determined by the quantities $T_n$, which is given by the relation (\ref{thermodynamic formula2}) as
+In this case, the thermal characteristic of the system is completely determined by the quantities $T_n$, which are given by the relation (\ref{thermodynamic formula2}) as

 where $n = 1,2,\dots$ ($T_1$ is the temperature in the equilibrium thermodynamics).
-Keeping the conventional understanding of temperature as a quantity to describe the thermal characteristic of a system in relation with it's entropy and energy variation, (\ref{thermodynamic formula2}) means that, in general non-equilibrium process, the thermal characteristic of a system is specified by many temperatures $T_n$.
+Keeping the conventional understanding of temperature as a quantity to describe the thermal characteristic of a system in relation with its entropy and energy variation, (\ref{thermodynamic formula2}) means that, in general non-equilibrium processes, the thermal characteristic of a system is specified by many temperatures $T_n$.
 That is, generally the temperature of a non-equilibrium thermodynamic system should be defined not by a single scalar quantity but by an array of temperatures